jefftrull/coroutine_experiments/README.md

 ## To Build

-It's the usual CMake flow, but your compiler needs to be a recent Clang:
+It's the usual CMake flow, but your compiler needs to be a recent Clang or MSVC 2017+:

-`mkdir build;cd build;cmake -DCMAKE_CXX_COMPILER=/path/to/clang++ ..`
+    mkdir build; cd build; cmake ..

+Common options to cmake:

+- Path to the compiler, usually needed for clang: `-DCMAKE_CXX_COMPILER=/path/to/clang++`

+- Building a release build with debug information: `-DCMAKE_BUILD_TYPE=relwithdebinfo`

+It is not necessary to pass the path to the MSVC compiler usually, but the build has to start from the Visual Studio Command Line.

-It should be possible to port this to MSVC with only a few changes, if anyone wants to try it. gcc does not support coroutines at this time.
+gcc does not support coroutines at this time.